 How to Remove Fake Google Reviews

-• Unnecessary details that have nothing to do with the complaint.
-If the author has no genuine experiences to write about, they’ll need to include a lot of filler.
+- Unnecessary details.
+If the author has no genuine experiences to write about, they’ll include a lot of filler.

-• An extremely barebones Google account, often with no profile picture and a very limited amount of activity.
+- An extremely barebones Google account.
+It may have no profile picture and a small amount of activity.

-If you suspect you’ve come across a fake review, you’ll need to begin the process of having it removed with Google.
+If you suspect you’ve come across a fake review, ask Google to remove it.
 The steps for removing a fake review of your business are:

-5. Complete the Google follow-up survey.
-It will ask you why you believe the review was inappropriate, offering options like “Off topic” and “Conflict of interest”.
+- Complete the Google follow-up survey.
+It will ask you why you believe the review was inappropriate, offering options like “Off topic” and “Conflict of interest.”